 The goal in all of these surgical approaches is to provide a flatter chest with an improved contour from the front and in profile.
 For minor cases of gynecomastia, Dr. Bogue may be able to perform the procedure under local anesthesia in the office.
 Other cases require sedation with general anesthesia in an operating room.
 To be thorough, Dr. Bogue sends out all breast tissue that is removed for pathologic examination to rule out cancer.

 You'll need to take some time off from work, exercise, and other activities after male breast reduction.
 The complete recovery typically lasts about 2-3 weeks.
 During this time, you'll wear a compression vest to improve the final appearance of your chest.
 Most men do not experience a recurrence of gynecomastia after this surgery.

 Male Breast Reduction Candidates

-The only way to know for sure whether you are a good candidate is to visit Dr. Bogue for a consultation.
-After a brief physical exam and a discussion of your goals, Dr. Bogue can determine whether this type of surgery is a good fit for your health and expectations.
+Before any surgical procedure, it’s important to have a thorough examination of your health and medical history to ensure the safety and effectiveness of the surgery.
+During your consultation, Dr. Bogue will perform a brief physical exam and a discussion of your goals, which he will then use to determine whether this type of surgery is a good fit for your health and expectations.